 The Association maintains cash in bank deposit accounts that may at times exceed Federal Deposit Insurance Corporation (FDIC) insurance limits.
-As of December 31, 2014, bank deposits exceeded FDIC limits by \$362,744.
+As of December 31, 2015, bank deposits exceeded FDIC limits by \$334,155.
 The Association has not experienced any losses as a result of the concentration, and management believes it is not exposed to any significant credit risk.

-The Association maintains a concentration of cash and investment accounts with a brokerage institution which is a member of the Securities Investor Protection Corporation (SIPC).
-The financial institution carries excess insurance above the SIPC limit.
+The Association maintains a concentration of cash and investment accounts with brokerage institutions which are members of the Securities Investor Protection Corporation (SIPC).
+The financial institutions carry excess insurance above the SIPC limit.